reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your files.)

-We've also created a name method in the AdminUser so that ActiveAdmin can use
-that in the admin panel.
+Note that we've also created a name method in the AdminUser so that ActiveAdmin can use that in the admin panel.

 ### Editing the view to include the author

-If we run our feature spec now with `rspec spec/features/reading_blog_spec.rb`
-we get an error that lets us know we're close.
-We don't have the right text on
-our web page.
+If we run our feature spec now with `rspec spec/features/reading_blog_spec.rb` we get an error that lets us know we're close.
+We don't have the right text on our web page.

-Open: `app/views/posts/_post.html.erb` and add ` <h3> Posted by: <%=
-post.author.name %></h3>` under the `<h2>`
+Open: `app/views/posts/_post.html.erb` and add ` <h3> Posted by: <%= post.author.name %></h3>` under the `<h2>`

 ```erb
 <h2><%= link_to_unless_current post.title, post %></h2>